 Rationale

-In short, I want my bookmarking service:
+In short, I want my bookmarking service:- To be very quick to use;

 I tried a lot of existing bookmarking services, and I wasn't satisfied by any of them, for a variety of reasons.